Registration and login are required to submit items online and to check the status of current submissions.

-Keywords : Information System, Web Mobile, Android, Data Mining
+Keywords: Information System, Web Mobile, Android, Data Mining

-Introduction is written with Times New Roman 10 points.
+The introduction is written with Times New Roman 10 points.
 The introduction describes the background of the problem, the purpose of the study, the limits of the research, the methods used in the research, the results obtained previously, and the contribution given from this paper.
 In addition, the introduction also contains a literature review that contains a systematic description of the information results of previous research conducted by previous researchers relevant to the research to be conducted.
 This section contains the advantages and disadvantages that may exist in previous research that can be used as an argument that the research will be done is perfecting or developing previous research.
-This section also contains the theoretical basis of a summary of theories derived from the literature that support the research, and contains an explanation of the concepts and basic principles necessary for problem solving.
-Theoretical basis can be in the form of qualitative descriptions, mathematical models, or tools that directly related to the problems studied.
-The sources of references referred to in this section should be included in the referenced sentences / statements and in the References, for example–.
+This section also contains the theoretical basis of a summary of theories derived from the literature that support the research, and contains an explanation of the concepts and basic principles necessary for problem-solving.
+Theoretical basis can be in the form of qualitative descriptions, mathematical models, or tools that are directly related to the problems studied.
+The sources of references referred to in this section should be included in the referenced sentences/statements and in the References, for example–.
 Table titles are written in Times New Roman 10-point, placed above the table, without ending the dot.
-The table should not be decapitated, unless it is not possible to be typed in a single page.
-On the next page the table lists the table numbers and is written an advanced word without title.
+The table should not be decapitated unless it is not possible to be typed in a single page.
+On the next page the table lists the table numbers and is written in advanced word without title.
 Charts, graphs, maps, photos, all called images.
 The title of the picture is in Times New Roman 10 point, just below the image, without ending by the dot.
 The picture description is written in an empty space on the same page.
 The scale and units on the graph should be as clear as possible.
 Each table and picture should be referenced in the paper.